-How does a BitBox work?
+How does a BitBox Wallet work?

-As a hardware wallet, BitBox helps your store a selection of cryptocurrencies offline in what is known as ‘cold storage’.
-It comes in the form of a small USB drive, so is very portable and plugs straight into your computer.
+As a hardware wallet, BitBox helps you store a selection of cryptocurrencies offline in what is known as ‘cold storage’.
+It comes in the form of a small USB drive, so it’s very portable and plugs straight into your computer.
 It relies on encrypted USB communication to help better manage your digital assets and stop anyone else being able to access your wallet.
 The wallet comes well equipped with its own native software app, meaning that you do not run the risk of using browser-based extensions that may not be secure.

 With BitBox, your private keys will never come in contact with the internet or even your computer, so they’re secure from malware or hackers and your cryptocurrency remains safe.
 This gives you the peace of mind that you have full control of your private keys at any time.

 Which cryptocurrencies are supported?

 BitBox is a multicurrency wallet.
 However, it is currently limited to a few of the digital assets with the company promising to add more in the near future.
 Having said this, BitBox gives you the ability to create a new wallet for each cryptocurrency from its interface, rather than buy a new wallet for each.